awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 ## IAM policy for IAM principals that publish flow logs to Amazon S3<a name="flow-logs-s3-iam"></a>

-An IAM principal in your account, such as an IAM user, must have sufficient permissions to publish flow logs to the Amazon S3 bucket\.
-This includes permissions to work with specific `logs:` actions to create and publish the flow logs\.
-The IAM policy must include the following permissions\.
+The IAM principal that creates the flow log, such as an IAM user, must have the following permissions, which are required to publish flow logs to the destination Amazon S3 bucket\.

 ```
 {